World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 This Lasagna recipe has been modified since 2014

-My mom made lasagna quite often when I was young, and this recipe is sort of a fancier version of the way she made it.
-When she made it, she used ground turkey because she’s sort of a healthy eater and doesn’t eat red meat often.
+My mom made lasagna a lot when I was a kid.
+This recipe is a slightly fancier version of the way she used to make it.
+She would use ground turkey because she’s health-conscious and doesn’t really eat red meat.

-But I love red meat, and I like to use a combination of ground beef and sweet Italian sausage.
-The sweet Italian sausage is one of the ingredients that separates my lasagna from others.
-It just makes the dish pop, in my opinion!
+I love red meat, so I use a mix of ground beef and sweet Italian sausage.
+Sweet Italian sausage makes the flavor pop and sets this lasagna apart.

 Pam Miles-Hubbard’s Lasagna